aws-samples/data-enablement-on-aws-examples/data_pipeline/zero-etl/README.md

 * Set or replace variables as required in *terraform.tfvars* or equivalent
 * Run ```terraform apply```
 * After resources have deployed, can create the Zero ETL integration via the console (or similar)
 * Then populate the source db with sample data.
-An easy way of doing this is connecting via a local SQL client.
-You can add a security group, or update an existing one, to allow a connection from your IP address.
+An easy way of doing this is connecting via a SQL client from an EC2 launched within the same demo VPC, with the self referencing security group associated with it.
 * With the Zero ETL established, can use Redshift Query Editor to explore data and use Generative SQL capabilities.
 * You can connect to Redshift from QuickSight by creating a VPC connection.
 Can then create dashboards and utilize Q in QuickSight.